Unsupervised Automata Learning via Discrete Optimization: Conclusion

 \section{Conclusion}

-This paper has studied the task of learning inherently interpretable anomaly detectors in the form of DFAs.
-We have defined two unsupervised learning setups, studied their properties (e.g., their computational complexity), and developed two learning algorithms that utilize off-the-shelf constraint optimization tools.
+This paper has studied the task of learning a deterministic finite automaton from a sample of unlabeled words that could be used to separate normal form anomalous words.
+We proposed three unsupervised learning settings, studied their properties (e.g., their computational complexity), and developed learning algorithms that utilize off-the-shelf constraint optimization tools.
 In addition, we have shown how regularization can improve the interpretability of the learned DFAs.
-Our empirical evaluation has demonstrated that our approach can efficiently generate anomaly detectors for various tasks of the ALFRED data set.
+Our empirical evaluation has demonstrated practical feasibility in the context of three anomaly detection benchmarks.

 We see various promising directions for future research.
-First, we intend to relax the requirement to provide bounds on the number of anomalies in the sample.
-Our idea here is to use a similarity measure, similar to clustering, and learn automata that minimize the similarity between normal data while maximizing the similarity to anomalies.
+First, the analysis of the complexity of the third learning setting remains an open problem to be tackled in the future.
 Second, we plan to develop heuristics that sacrifice the optimality of a solution in favor of computational efficiency.
-Third, we want to extend our approach to more expressive automata classes, such as register automata, to handle data over continuous domains.
+Third, we want to extend our approach to more expressive automata classes, for instance, register automata, to handle data over continuous domains.